opennextjs/opennextjs-aws/README.md

 #### Building the Next.js app

 OpenNext runs the `build` script in your `package.json` file.
 Depending on the lock file found in the app, the corresponding packager manager will be used.
 Either `npm run build`, `yarn build`, or `pnpm build` will be run.
+For more on customizing the build command, see [overriding the build command](#custom-build-command).

 #### Transforming the build output